RooneyMcNibNug/RG35XX-SP/README.md

 I decided to give MuOS a try: https://muos.dev

+⚠️ Please note that as of writing this, the following functins on the XX-SP do <ins>not</ins> work with muOS:

+- Close-lid-to-sleep functionality (although I think this is in the works?)
+- Audio output via HDMI (video works fine)
+- Bluetooth

+These losses are fine for me for now, as I rely on Save States more than I would ever consider the sleep function, but it would be cool to be able to eventually be able to hook this up to a TV and use the other two functions with this custom firmware.
+Either way, this is a "grab-and-go" pieace of hardware for me for now anyways, so this is all still needs suiting.
+All of the controls and emulation works great on muOS, and that's what matters.

 The following will serve as a guide to installing and tweaking things for MuOS on the RG35XX-SP.
 It assumes that you are using a PC/laptop running a linux distro (trying to use coreutils as much as possible).

 I will add things to this README as I make changes that seem.. interesting enough to document here.